I board the plane in about fifteen minutes. The words are coming slowly right now, so I'll have to keep this first post short.

 ReplyDeleteThanks for the blog.
 I regret not attempting a blog during my trip to Japan.
 It would have been a great way to preserve memories.
 Give it your best shot but don't stress.
 Happy to hear that you made it to Mexico City.

-ReplyDeleteThis comment has been removed by the author.
+ReplyDeleteThis comment has been removed by a blog administrator.

 ReplyDeleteI too am excited to hear about all your adventures...have a great time and be carefull.